CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 ## Prerequisites
-These intructions are adapted from the general intructions of [**running jobs**](../../computing/running/getting-started.md) on Puhti and Mahti.
+These instructions are adapted from the general instructions of [**running jobs**](../../computing/running/getting-started.md) on Puhti and Mahti.
 Furthermore, we assume general knowledge about the [**Julia environment**](../../apps/julia.md).
 We use the following Julia project structure in the example jobs.
 We also assume that it is our working directory when running the commands.

 ```
 .
-├── Manifest.toml  # Automatically created list of all dependencies
+├── Manifest.toml  # Automatically created a list of all dependencies
 ├── Project.toml   # Julia environment and dependencies
 ├── puhti.sh       # Puhti batch script
 ├── mahti.sh       # Mahti batch script